Set a filtres

 They are most often powered by a small AG3 button cell battery.

-How to use a shooting laser ?
+How to use the laser sight?

 3. Insert the firing cartridge into the chamber of the weapon